Renos Doweiya

 Jalon Renos Doweiya (born 16 November 1983) is a Nauruan weightlifter.

-At the Commonwealth Games in Manchester in 2002 he finished in third place in the 77 kg weight class.
+At the Commonwealth Games in Manchester in 2002 he finished third in the 77 kg weight class.
 However, this was later upgraded to a silver medal after Indian Satheesha Rai was disqualified due to doping.
 He also won gold medals at the Oceania Games, in both 2001 and 2002.